rnietoe/Training/docs/AWS/09-Applications.md

             logging.info("Queue is now empty")
 ```

+## SES (Simple Email Service)

+**`AWS SES`** is for applications that need to send communications via email.

+* It supports custom email header fields, and many MIME types.
+* But it can't be used by CloudWatch to push notifications via email.

 ## SWF (Simple Workflow Service)

 web service to coordinate synchronous and asynchronous work across distributed application components as executable code, web service calls, **human actions** or scripts, based on workflow tasks